Monitor historical trends across a Site

 This feature requires VDAs version 7.18 or later.
 For more information see Application probing.

 Create customized reports: The Custom Reports tab provides a user interface for generating Custom Reports containing real-time and historical data from the Monitoring database in tabular format.

 From the list of previously saved Custom Report queries, you can click Run and download to export the report in CSV format, click Copy OData to copy and share the corresponding OData query, or click Edit to edit the query.
-You can create a new Custom Report query based on machines, connections, sessions, or application instances.
+You can create a Custom Report query based on machines, connections, sessions, or application instances.
 Specify filter conditions based on fields such as machine, Delivery Group, or time period.
-Specify additional columns required in your Custom Report.
+Specify extra columns required in your Custom Report.
 Preview displays a sample of the report data.
 Saving the Custom Report query adds it to the list of saved queries.

-You can create a new Custom Report query based on a copied OData query.
+You can create a Custom Report query based on a copied OData query.
 To do this, select the OData Query option and paste the copied OData query.
 You can save the resultant query for execution later.